Healthy Hip Flexors – tips and tricks

 As part of a longer session, possibly on a non-run day:

-- Step it up: chair – high lunge – drop back knee towards the floor, tipping the pelvis back – tap knees Please watch this tutorial in the Yoga Flow Runners Facebook group.
+- Step it up: chair – high lunge – drop back knee towards the floor, tipping the pelvis back – tap knees Please watch this tutorial in the Run Better with Yoga Facebook community.

 - Hold the Low Lunge square for 2-3 minutes, followed by dropping the hip to access the quads for another minute or two (post-run)